-Our Culinary Director, Chef Darshana, put together a few handy tips for you that will save you hours in the kitchen:
+Chef Darshana put together a few handy tips for you that will save you hours in the kitchen:

 - Plan ahead and use the weekend prep cheat sheets.
 The time you take to prepare food on the weekends will significantly reduce time spent in the kitchen on weeknights when you want quick and easy meals.

 - Some members also scan the grocery list on the weekend to see whether there are other ingredients (for example: chopping onions, sweet potatoes, bell peppers) that can be prepared ahead of time.